CHAPTER HOUSE SINGERS

-Dress – we use a smart “black and white” turnout.
-Ladies – white blouse, black skirt (or trousers) and black jacket or cardigan.
-Gents – dark lounge suit, white shirt and sober tie.
+Dress – smart black and white turnout.
+Women: white blouse, black skirt (or trousers) and black jacket or cardigan.
+Men: dark lounge suit, white shirt and sober tie.
 As the Cathedral is well-known for being cold, not just in winter, warm clothing is advised – lots of layers underneath!

-Music – will have been provided at the preceding weekly practice(s) so please remember to bring it with you as spare copies may not be available on the day – be prepared to share if necessary.
-Note that if St. Mary’s Cathedral Choir music is being used this must not be marked in any way or removed from the building.
+Music – will have been provided at the preceding weekly practice(s) so please remember to bring it with you as spare copies may not be available on the day.
+Please also bring a black folder, as we now sing the first and last hymns while processing in/out.
+Note that if St Mary’s Cathedral Choir music is being used this must not be marked in any way or removed from the building.
 Please listen for and follow any instructions regarding return of borrowed music after the services.

 Hymns – unless otherwise stated, first and last verses are sung in unison, others in harmony.
-St. Mary’s uses the New English Hymnal (NEH) and copies of the Full Music Edition can usually be found in the choir stalls, but bring your own if you have one.
-Please ensure that the Cathedral Choir’s hymn books are not marked in any way – these and any other music kept in the stalls must be replaced where found.
+St Mary’s uses the New English Hymnal (NEH) and copies of the Full Music Edition will be found in the choir stalls (bring your own if you have one), and sheet copies of the hymns should be available on the day.
+Please ensure that the Cathedral Choir’s hymn books are not marked in any way.
+These and any other music kept in the stalls must be replaced where found.

-Order of Service – the morning Eucharist service follows the Scottish Liturgy 1982 (as set out in the tall narrow glossy service booklet specific to St. Mary’s): Evensong is found in the Scottish Prayer Book (1929) p 21 et seq. or on A4 laminated cards.
-Copies of these along with the white service sheet (which gives details of the day’s music and weekly notices) should be available in the choir stalls.
-Note that at the morning Eucharist hymns and anthems etc are not announced, although they generally are at Evensong.
-The choir-specific notes here will be useful – participatory music is marked in bold italics.
+Order of Service – the morning Eucharist service follows the Scottish Liturgy 1982, as set out in the white weekly service booklet specific to St Mary’s (which also gives details of the day’s music and weekly notices).
+Evensong is found in the small red Scottish Prayer Book (1929) p.
+21 et seq. and on A4 laminated cards.
+Copies of these should be available in the choir stalls.
+Note that at the morning Eucharist, hymns and anthems etc. are not announced, although they generally are at Evensong.
+The choir-specific notes overleaf will be useful.
+Participatory music is marked in bold italics.

 Etiquette – as well as being religious services, these events are performances and they can also be an opportunity for us to showcase our abilities to help advertise a forthcoming concert.
-So a certain amount of presentation and decorum is called for, and particular points to note are:
+We are very visible and audible to the congregation when we’re in the stalls so a certain amount of decorum and presentation is called for, and particular points to note are:

-- After the practice, please do not leave coats, bags or water-bottles in the choir stalls – during the services they can be locked in the Vestry (morning Eucharist) or Chapter House (Evensong).
+- After the practice, put the music for the first and last hymns in your black folder and take it with you to the Chapter House.
+Please do not leave coats, bags or water-bottles in the choir stalls.
+During the services they can be locked in the Vestry (morning Eucharist) or Chapter House (Evensong).

 - Water-bottles are not to be used during the services, but discreet sucking of pastilles or lozenges is quite acceptable!

-- Forming up for procession: please form up in pairs in 2 lines in the North Aisle – in silence, please.
-The Crucifer (cross-bearer) leads, followed by ladies then gents, in order of seating arrangement – front row first.
+- Forming up for procession: please form up in pairs in 2 lines in the North Aisle by the organ casing – in silence, please.
+The Crucifer (cross-bearer) leads, followed by women then men, in order of seating arrangement – front row first.
 If one line is longer than the other, those at the rear should even up the pairings by joining the shorter line, moving across to the correct side on reaching the top of the Choir stalls.
 If there is still an odd number, the proper solution is for one person to walk between the lines in front of the last pair.

-- Processing in: don’t carry anything other than music (if used for final practice in the Chapter House) – no bags or water bottles, please.
-If music is carried, hold this in the right hand at about waist level.
+- Processing in: don’t carry anything other than your black folder with the hymn music (and any other music if used for final practice in the Chapter House) – no bags or water bottles, please.

 - Stands and Sits will be given by the conductor, so watch carefully to ensure consistent timing.
 It may be only a small point, but the whole choir standing/sitting simultaneously creates a good impression.